Apple’s 10.5-inch iPad Pro Aims for the Sweet Spot

 With the addition of USB 3.0 to the 10.5-inch model, both iPad Pros have feature parity in data transfer speed.

-This change brings with an extra capability: faster charging, provided the 10.5-inch iPad Pro is connected to a USB-C power brick such as Apple’s own 87-watt USB-C Power Adapter.
+This change brings an extra capability: faster charging, provided the 10.5-inch iPad Pro is connected to a USB-C power brick such as Apple’s own 87-watt USB-C Power Adapter.
 Throw in Apple’s 1 m or 2 m USB-C to Lightning Cable, and you’re all set to charge at blazing speeds.

 It’s a shame, then, that the Apple still doesn’t include USB-C charging gear in the box (see “iPad Pro Charges Faster with MacBook Adapter and New Cable,” 27 April 2016).